tfpauly/privacy-proxy/draft-private-access-tokens.md

 As examples, the Mediator could use device-specific certificates or account authentication to identify a Client.

+Mediators must enforce that clients don't change their CLIENT_ID frequently, to ensure clients can't regularily evade the per-client policy as seen by the issuer.
+Mediators MUST not allow clients to change their CLIENT_ID more than once within a policy window, or in the subsequent policy window after a previous CLIENT_ID change.
+Alternatively, schemes where the mediator stores the encrypted (CLIENT_ID, CLIENT_SECRET) tuple on behalf of the client are possble, but not outlined here.

 Mediators are expected to know the ISSUER_POLICY_WINDOW for any ISSUER_NAME to which they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.

 For each Client-Issuer pair, a Mediator maintains a policy window start and end time for each Issuer from which a Client requests a token.

-For each tuple of (Client, ANON_ORIGIN_ID, policy window), the Mediator maintains the following state:
+For each tuple of (CLIENT_ID, ANON_ORIGIN_ID, policy window), the Mediator maintains the following state:

 - A counter of successful tokens issued